iclalerturk/snake_game/README.md

-This is a simple snake game that I coded in c language for my midterm project.
+This is a simple snake game that I coded in c language for my semester project.